LDN – Could it be a “magic pill”?

 What is the dose?

 The suggested dose is 1.5–4.5 mg per day in a capsule or liquid, taken orally at bedtime.
 The medication should not be in a ‘slow release’ formula.
-As mentioned above, we want the fast metabolism for the best response.
-Some people have found that the best formula are those made without Calcium Carbonate (a filler for many pharmacies).
+As mentioned above, we want fast metabolism for the best response.
+Some people have found that the best formula is those made without Calcium Carbonate (a filler for many pharmacies).

 Is LDN addictive?
 LDN does not have any known abuse potential.
 It’s not an addictive medication.